Grieving a Parent with Dementia: A Family’s Story of FTD Caregiving

 She fought us.
 We felt like we were failing her.
 But we could no longer keep her safe at home.

-Not all memory care facilities handle frontotemporal dementia well.
-We moved her twice before finding staff trained to handle her specific challenges: the paranoia, the frequent crying spells, the behavioral symptoms distinct to FTD.
 The first facility tried to medicate her into compliance.
 The second didn’t have staff trained in de-escalation techniques for paranoia.
 The third facility had a specialized dementia wing with staff who understood her disease progression.

 As her Durable Power of Attorney, I made decisions she would have opposed.
 I sold her home.
 I cleaned out a lifetime of belongings.
 I took over her finances.
 I waded through Medicaid paperwork when her savings ran out after eighteen months in memory care.